AntiParty/patches-twitch/README.md

   index.ts          # Entry point
 ```

+**Descriptions:**
+- `commands/`: Each file is a Twitch command module.
+- `handlers/`: Logic for Discord integration, Twitch EventSub, and command routing.
+- `jobs/`: Scheduled/background tasks (e.g., updating leaderboards).
+- `models/`: Database schema and ORM (if used).
+- `util/`: Shared utilities for logging, Twitch API, analytics, etc.
+- `cache/`: JSON files for fast access to stats and leaderboards.
+- `frontend/`: Static assets and EJS templates for web UI.
+- `db.ts`: Database connection and setup.
+- `server.ts`: Express server, OAuth, and API endpoints.
+- `index.ts`: Main entry point for the bot.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request.

+**Guidelines:**
+- Follow the existing code style (TypeScript, consistent formatting).
+- Write clear commit messages and PR descriptions.
+- Add tests or usage examples for new features.
+- For major changes, discuss in an issue first.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## FAQ

+**Q: Can I run this bot on Windows/Linux/macOS?**
+A: Yes, as long as Bun and Node.js are installed.

+**Q: How do I update dependencies?**
+A: Run `bun install` to update packages.

+**Q: Where do I get Twitch tokens?**
+A: Use https://twitchtokengenerator.com/ and update your `.env` file.

+## Troubleshooting

+- **Bot not joining channel:** Check your Twitch tokens and ensure the bot is not banned.
+- **Database errors:** Verify your `DATABASE_URL` and database server status.
+- **EventSub issues:** Make sure your Twitch app is configured for EventSub and your redirect URI matches.
+- **General errors:** Check logs in the `logs/` and `cache/error.log` files for details.